 Filing for Divorce Together

 Make sure you understand the basic divorce concepts before filling out any forms.
 There is a FREE DIVORCE CLASS where you can learn the basics of divorce law and court procedures.
-Classes are available to anyone, regardless of income, and regardless of whether you have an attorney.
 Classes are offered in English and Spanish.
 Visit Free Classes for more information.

-If you and your spouse both agree that ending a marriage is best for both of you, you may be able to file a Joint Petition for Divorce.
-This is the quickest and easiest way to get divorced in Nevada.
-However, you and your spouse must have a full agreement on all of the following:
+A Joint Petition for Divorce is the quickest and easiest way to get divorced in Nevada.
+To do this, you and your spouse must have a full agreement on all of the following:

 - The legal custody, physical custody, and visitation schedule for any minor children;

-- Whether one spouse will receive alimony and if so, how much and for how long; and
+- Whether one spouse will pay the other alimony and if so, how much and for how long; and

-- Whether the wife wants to return to a former or maiden name.
+- Whether either spouse wants to return to a former or maiden name.